stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 - Priority group `3` and `4` is enabled with corresponding headroom parameters (`headroom size`, `xon`, `xoff`) and alpha on the port.
 - Priority group `0` is enabled with pipeline latency as `headroom size`.
 - Reserved sizes and alpha of queue and port ingress/egress buffer pool are set according to the buffer profile referenced by the corresponding buffer tables.
-- Headroom size of management priority group of the port is set to default value.
 - Sizes of shared buffer pool and shared headroom pool are set according to configuration.

 The flows are the same as those of deploy a switch.

-### 7.3 Disable a port and reclaim the buffer reserved for the port ###
+### 7.3 Disable a port and reclaim the buffer reserved for the port after a switch was deployed ###

 The user needs to:

 - Set the admin status of the port to `down` via executing command `config interface shutdown <port>`.
-- Remove the following entries of the port from `CONFIG_DB`.
-By default, they will not be configured on a disabled port, which is enforced by `buffer template`.
+- Remove the lossless PG of the port from `CONFIG_DB` and set the following entries to `zero profile`.
+By default, they are enforced by `buffer template`.

   In case the user enabled a port and then decides to disable it, the following entries are in the system and the user has to remove them manually.

   There is no way for a user to remove items from the `CONFIG_DB` on the fly.
 So the only way for a user to do it is to remove the items from `config_db.json` and then to execute `config reload`.
 Examples of items in each of the following tables are provided in the previous chapter.

+  Items need to be set to `zero profile`:
   - entries of admin-down ports in table `BUFFER_QUEUE`, `BUFFER_PORT_INGRESS_PROFILE_LIST` and `BUFFER_PORT_EGRESS_PROFILE_LIST`
   - lossy priority-groups of admin-down ports in table `BUFFER_PG`
 - Calculate the sizes of shared buffer pool and shared headroom pool and then reconfigure them in `BUFFER_POOL` table in `CONFIG_DB`.